syl20bnr/spacemacs-elpa-mirror/melpa/dashboard-readme.txt

-A shameless extraction of Spacemacs’ startup screen, with sections for bookmarks, projectil projects and more.
+An extensible Emacs dashboard, with sections for bookmarks, projectil projects, org-agenda and more.